dglib/minecraft/README.md

 ## Simple Minecraft Java Server on OpenShift

+### Bedrock
 * New : Added /bedrock/Dockerfile
-Build your own image or fetch shaker242/minecraft:bedrock

-Bedrock is still Alpha at this time, but it's up and running on OCP 4.x
+Build your own image or fetch shaker242/minecraft:bedrock Bedrock is still Alpha at this time, but it's up and running on OCP 4.x Bedrock runs against two IPv4 ports, the primary port is 19132/tcp and NodePort mapped to 30132/tcp in the .yaml files.

+### Minecraft
 This is simple java server using NodePort service to map ports 30065/tcp to pod/container port 22565/tcp.

 To access it from your local network, use a loadbalancer mapping ingress port 25565/tcp to the worker nodes on port 30065/tcp.